gruntbatch/Kowloon-Simulator-2020/zettel/lessons.md

     - How does `vcvarsall.bat` select what SDK to target?
 	- And is there a way to specify that from the command line?
   - Refactoring will make you feel like you're spinning your wheels
+  - Elegance has a debugging cost
+    - It may be less expensive to use inelegant, verbose ways of doing something if that means you don't have to pause progress to test a more refined solution.